 Liz lives and works in the Inland Empire of CA. She was a multi-sport athlete in her youth, competing in softball, basketball, volleyball, soccer, and swimming.
-Liz swam collegiately at Webster University where she earned her B.A. degree in Communications.
-She is a licensed Physical Therapist Assistant in which she holds an A.A.S. degree from St. Louis Community College – Meramec.
-Liz has advanced training in orthopedic physical therapy through NextGen PT and in movement analysis through Movement Links.
+Liz swam collegiately at Webster University, where she earned her B.A. degree in Communications.
+She is a licensed Physical Therapist Assistant with an A.A.S. degree from St. Louis Community College – Meramec.
+Liz has advanced training in orthopedic physical therapy through NextGen PT and movement analysis through Movement Links.
 She is also a certified NASM-Performance Enhancement Specialist.
 Liz is passionate about providing parents and coaches with the knowledge and resources necessary to create a safe and enjoyable environment for young athletes.

 Welcome to our all-inclusive and hands-on Theragun Prime review!
 We’ve personally navigated the highs and lows of this renowned device to bring you an unbiased, in-depth analysis.